i05nagai/memorandum/language/english_speaking.md

     * restless can also mean not satisfied with your situation and wanting a change
         * the opposition parties provide no clear alternative for restless voters
 * vote
+    * Let's take a vote.
+    * Let's take a vote on this.
     * swing voter
         * someone who does not always vote for the same political party and who might be persuaded to vote for one of several parties in an election
         * The parties all try to maximize their appeal to swing voters in marginal constituencies.